 - DWI: usually does not show restricted diffusion

 - T1WI+C: heterogeneous enhancement; new enhancement in WHO II tumors suggests malignant degeneration to anaplastic oligodendroglioma

-- MR Spectroscopy (MRS)/MR perfusion: elevated choline, decreased NAA, absent lipid/lactate peak (unlike anaplastic oligodendroglioma); unique characteristic of elevated relative cerebral blood volume (rCBV) in spite of lower grade due to pathologic feature of “chicken-wire vascularity”
+- MRS/MR perfusion: elevated choline, decreased NAA, absent lipid/lactate peak (unlike anaplastic oligodendroglioma); unique characteristic of elevated relative cerebral blood volume (rCBV) despite lower grade due to pathologic feature of “chicken-wire vascularity”

-Xu M, et al. Comparison of magnetic resonance spectroscopy and perfusion-weighted imaging in presurgical grading of oligodendroglial tumors.
-Neurosurgery.
-2005;56:919-926; discussion 926.
+Xu M, See SJ, Ng WH, et al. Comparison of magnetic resonance spectroscopy and perfusion-weighted imaging in presurgical grading of oligodendroglial tumors.
+Neurosurgery 2005;56:919–926; discussion 926.